-- the possible material adverse effect on our business if the U.S. Congress passed legislation reforming or winding down Fannie Mae or Freddie Mac; - mortgage loan modification programs and future legislative action; - actions by the Fed which could cause a change of the yield curve, which could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our stockholders; - the impact of a delay or failure of the U.S. Government in reaching an agreement on the national debt ceiling; - availability, terms and deployment of capital; - extended trade disputes with foreign countries; - changes in economic conditions generally; - changes in interest rates, interest rate spreads and the yield curve or prepayment rates; - general volatility of the financial markets, including markets for mortgage securities; - a downgrade of the U.S. Government's or certain European countries' credit ratings and future downgrades of the U.S. Government's or certain European countries' credit ratings may materially adversely affect our business, financial condition and results of operations; - our inability to maintain the level of non-taxable returns of capital through the payment of dividends to our stockholders or to pay dividends to our stockholders at all; - inflation or deflation; - the impact of a shutdown of the U.S. Government; - availability of suitable investment opportunities; - the degree and nature of our competition, including competition for MBS; - changes in our business and investment strategy; - our failure to maintain our qualification as a REIT; - our failure to maintain an exemption from being regulated as a commodity pool operator; - our dependence on ACM and ability to find a suitable replacement if ACM was to terminate its management relationship with us; - the existence of conflicts of interest in our relationship with ACM, BUCKLER, certain of our directors and our officers, which could result in decisions that are not in the best interest of our stockholders; - the potential for BUCKLER's inability to access attractive repurchase financing on our behalf or secure profitable third-party business; - our management's competing duties to other affiliated entities, which could result in decisions that are not in the best interest of our stockholders; - changes in personnel at ACM or the availability of qualified personnel at ACM; - limitations imposed on our business by our status as a REIT under the Code; - the potential burdens on our business of maintaining our exclusion from the 1940 Act and possible consequences of losing that exclusion; - changes in GAAP, including interpretations thereof; and - changes in applicable laws and regulations.
+- mortgage loan modification programs and future legislative action; - actions by the Fed which could cause a change of the yield curve, which could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our stockholders; - the impact of a delay or failure of the U.S. Government in reaching an agreement on the national debt ceiling; - availability, terms and deployment of capital; - extended trade disputes with foreign countries; - changes in economic conditions generally; - changes in interest rates, interest rate spreads and the yield curve impact of COVID-19 or prepayment rates; a new pandemic on our operations; - general volatility of the financial markets, including markets for mortgage securities; - a downgrade of the U.S. Government's or certain European countries' credit ratings and future downgrades of the U.S. Government's or certain European countries' credit ratings may materially adversely affect our business, financial condition and results of operations; - our inability to maintain the level of non-taxable returns of capital through the payment of dividends to our stockholders or to pay dividends to our stockholders at all; - inflation or deflation; - the impact of a shutdown of the U.S. Government; - availability of suitable investment opportunities; - the degree and nature of our competition, including competition for MBS; - changes in our business and investment strategy; - our failure to maintain our qualification as a REIT; - our failure to maintain an exemption from being regulated as a commodity pool operator; - our dependence on ACM and ability to find a suitable replacement if ACM was to terminate its management relationship with us; - the existence of conflicts of interest in our relationship with ACM, BUCKLER, certain of our directors and our officers, which could result in decisions that are not in the best interest of our stockholders; - the potential for BUCKLER's inability to access attractive repurchase financing on our behalf or secure profitable third-party business; - our management's and certain directors' competing duties to other affiliated entities, which could result in decisions that are not in the best interest of our stockholders; - changes in personnel at ACM or the availability of qualified personnel at ACM; - limitations imposed on our business by our status as a REIT under the Code;

+- the potential burdens on our business of maintaining our exclusion from the 1940 Act and possible consequences of losing that exclusion; - changes in GAAP, including interpretations thereof; and - changes in applicable laws and regulations; regulations; and - changes in effectiveness of our controls